dcminter/hntags.com/README.md

   * Uses an Ollama client to categorise the stories
   * Lists all the top story IDs

+## Bugs

+I saw an encoding issue on a story; an em-dash got displayed as `â€“` in story 44561516 so that needs a proper fix.
+That will likely come *after* the work to get it regularly and automatically publishing though.

-## Bugs, Weaknesses, Fear, Uncertainty, Doubt
+## Weaknesses, Fear, Uncertainty, Doubt

 This is mostly an excercise to get myself more up to speed on Python.
 It kinda works, but I'm sure it's not what a proper production python application ought to look like.
 Tips and advice are welcome.